 Class Starting & Ending Dates

-The school year begins in September each year and ends the third week of April.
-The class schedule is Monday through Friday from 8:30 am-4:00 pm.
-Specific class schedules are variable due to the clinical training, guest speakers and interviews which may begin earlier or run later than the stated 8:30-4:00 times.
+The school offers two classes annually: Spring session runs from the beginning of February to the end of July; Fall session runs from the beginning of August through mid February.
+The first month of each session is to be completed online followed by 5 months of onsite classroom and clinical training.
+The class schedule is Monday through Friday from 8:00 am-4:00 pm.
+Specific class schedules are variable due to the clinical training, guest speakers and interviews which may begin earlier or run later than the stated 8:00-4:00 times.

-School will not be held on the following holidays: Labor Day, Thanksgiving (Wednesday, Thursday and Friday), Christmas Day, and New Year’s Day.
-Students will receive a two-week Christmas Break.
+School will not be held on the following holidays: Easter Monday, July 4th, Memorial Day, Labor Day, Thanksgiving (Wednesday, Thursday and Friday), Christmas Day, New Year’s Day, and Martin Luther King, Jr. Day.
+Students will receive a two-week Christmas/New Years Break.
 Additional holidays may be declared at the discretion of a Program Director.
 Also, each student has two personal days which can be taken when needed with appropriate supervisor approval.

 Typical Class Size